KarmaYama/cleansh/README.md

 ### Key Components

-1.  **`cleansh` (CLI Application):** A command-line utility for redacting sensitive information.
+1.  **`CleanSH` (CLI Application):** A command-line utility for redacting sensitive information.
 This is the main user-facing application, built for high-trust and reliability.
     * **Location:** [`/cleansh`](./cleansh/README.md)
     * **Purpose:** Provides a pre-configured solution for data sanitization with flexible options for custom rules and output formats via the CLI.

-2.  **`cleansh-core` (Core Library):** A standalone, reusable Rust library that encapsulates the fundamental logic for data redaction and validation.
+2.  **`CleanSH-core` (Core Library):** A standalone, reusable Rust library that encapsulates the fundamental logic for data redaction and validation.
     * **Location:** [`/cleansh-core`](./cleansh-core/README.md)
     * **Purpose:** Designed to be highly reliable and independent, enabling seamless integration into other Rust projects.
 The `cleansh` CLI uses this core library.